 It can be tough achieving high attendee numbers for any event.
 Getting people to see the benefit of attending, committing with a booking and then actually showing up, is a real success.
 Will it become even harder, now that people are used to staying at their desk and now that digital content and opportunities have exploded across the internet?
 The answer to achieving high event attendance has surely got to be, creating and executing a hybrid event – combining the offline with online attendance.
 But, the overwhelming majority (76.5%) of event marketers have never hosted a hybrid event.
 (Bizzabo, 2020)

-Event organiser Sonny Cutting of NetXP, is in the minority, having had experience of running a hybrid event already.
+Event organiser Sonny Cutting of The Sussex Business Show, is in the minority, having had experience of running a hybrid event already.
 “I’ve seen hybrid events help us reach a greater number of attendees due to the geographical landscape change.
-It’s partly why we’re utilising the hybrid events model with more technology in place for 2022 with the creation of The Sussex Business Show.
+It’s partly why we’re utilising the hybrid events model with more technology in place for 2022.
 The advice I would offer to everyone is that we now have opportunities to connect with more businesses locally, regionally and nationally, so what’s stopping you?”

 Will people still travel to attend events?